 Each summer, Carnegie Hall’s Weill Music Institute brings together the brightest young players from across the country to form the National Youth Orchestra of the United States of America.
 Following a two-week training residency with leading professional orchestra musicians, these remarkable teenagers not only have the opportunity to play on the famed stage of Carnegie Hall but then embark on a tour to some of the great music capitals of the world, while serving as dynamic musical ambassadors.
 To learn more about NYO-USA, visit carnegiehall.org/nyousa.

 The Singer's Audition Handbook is back with a brand new season of material, featuring blog posts by Claudia Friedlander.
 Check out her latest post, "Wrap-Up: Singing for Life," in which Claudia reflects on the past seasons updates.
 Throughout the summer and fall, Claudia has been revisiting the entire handbook, providing new perspectives, insights from professional singers, resources and opportunities from the community, as well as advice for how to have an excellent audition season.
 Keep checking back for Claudia's posts, and participate in the Voice Studio to get new tips, ideas, and direct feedback on your work and career!

-This fall, on October 29-31, 2016, world-renowned mezzo-soprano Joyce DiDonato is returning to Carnegie Hall's Resnick Education Wing to lead another series of master classes!
-Applications are now open, so make sure to submit yours to take advantage of this incredible opportunity!
+On October 29-31, 2016, world-renowned mezzo-soprano Joyce DiDonato returned to Carnegie Hall's Resnick Education Wing to lead another series of master classes!
+You can now watch all three days of classes on Medici.tv.